ikalnytskyi/kalnytskyi.com/posts/2023-11-14_on-tmux-osc52-support/index.markdown

 ```

 If your terminal emulator supports it, NeoVim's built-in OSC-52 clipboard
 provider just works!
-Here's the thing though: if you're a blessed user of tmux,
+Here's the thing though: if you're a happy tmux user,
 things might not go the way you expect them to go.
 I quickly noticed a peculiar
 behavior that I initially mistook for a bug: OSC-52 pasting didn't paste the
 content of the system clipboard, but rather the content of tmux top buffer.